Exporting Guidance for GB to N.I, EU or EEA

 Please also ensure that your customers in the EU and/or Northern Ireland have identified an importer and 1st consignee who hold a valid organic licence(s).

-A Certificate of Inspection (CoI) must accompany every consignment of organic food products, seed, feed and livestock when exporting from GB into the EU or Northern Ireland.
+A Certificate of Inspection (CoI) must accompany every consignment of organic food and drink products, seed, feed and livestock when exporting from GB into the EU or Northern Ireland & EEA.
+Switzerland although not an EU member or EAA, also require COIs and use the EU TRACES NT system.

 This will need to be completed and submitted on the TRACES NT portal.

-Failure to do so will result in your organic goods losing status in the EU or Northern Ireland
+Failure to do so will result in your organic goods losing status in the EU or Northern Ireland, EEA or Switzerland.

 Once approved on TRACES NT you will need to create and submit your Certificate of Inspection (CoI) for approval by the Soil Association Certification CoI team.

-For all goods exported to the EU and NI, GB exporters should:
+For all goods exported to the EU and NI, EEA or Switzerland, GB exporters should:

 - Ensure that a Certificate of Inspection (CoI) is approved for each consignment of organic goods exported.
 This is the responsibility of the exporter only.
 Failure to do so may result in organic goods losing status